hteumeuleu/crash3/README.md

 * Links to the Shockwave version and unavailable languages have been disabled.
 * The site now features a favicon grabbed from the modern `crashbandicoot.com` site.
 I didn’t find any evidence the original site had one.
 * The video in the Goodies page has been reencoded to be playable in a modern Quicktime version.
 The  `crash3.zip` file that contains this video is now only 1 MB.
 (But I left the site state the original file size of `2.74Mb`.)
-* One line of CSS has been added to every page to adjust margins on paragraphs and to fix the pages background image’s attachment.
+* A CSS file has been added to every page to adjust margins and font sizes and to fix the pages background image’s attachment.

 ## Missing Assets